smarc-project/smarc2/scripts/smarc_bringups/README.md

 In the beginning of the script, you can set whether you're on SAM or not.

+### dji_bringup.sh

+Launches everything related to DJI drones.
+You will need this folder: `https://github.com/umdlife/psdk_ros2/tree/main/psdk_interfaces` in your colcon workspace (next to smarc2 is a good place) for the captain to work.

+You _could_ clone the whole `psdk_ros2` repo, but it takes forever to build :)

 ## TMUX Cheatsheet
 - `C-x` means "press control and `x`" at the same time.
 If its `C-X`, then its "Control Shift x".